-The Vermont Historical Society offers professional development workshops for educators.
+On occasion, the Vermont Historical Society offers professional development workshops for educators.
 These workshops focus on teaching Vermont history, using primary sources in the classroom, and guiding students through National History Day projects.

-For additional information on this and future workshops, contact Victoria Hughes at (802) 828-1413 or firstname.lastname@example.org.
+For information on future workshops, contact Victoria Hughes at (802) 828-1413 or firstname.lastname@example.org.

 Teachers planning lessons are welcome to do research for free at the Leahy Library, located at the Vermont History Center in Barre.
 The library contains thousands of photographs, books, posters, maps, and other documents that tell the stories of Vermont.